BartekKamela/currency-converter-react/README.md

     - [`npm run eject`](#npm-run-eject)

 ## General Info
-This is a currency calculator created first in Vanilla.js and moved to React.js\
+This is a currency coverter created first in Vanilla.js and moved to React.js\
+In the application, you can convert the amount of currency into another currency.\
+The application downloads currencies from an open API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).